- Phone: (941) 487-4216

 In both her research and teaching, Professor Clark moves among the disciplines of musicology (music history), ethnomusicology (anthropology of music), and dance history, striving to demonstrate the ways that experiences of music are culturally constructed and historically situated.

-Most of Professor Clark’s research has focused on French opera and ballet of the nineteenth century; however, she has recently developed strong interests in representations of nature in music and the tradition of music education at Lutheran liberal arts colleges.
+Most of Professor Clark’s research has focused on French opera and ballet of the nineteenth century.
+She recently began a project on women whistlers in the United States, 1880-1930.
 She teaches on a wide range of topics in music history, including courses on the history of opera and music and the environment.

 Clark, M. (2001).
 Feminization of Ballet.
 In A. Latham, & R. Parker (Eds.), Verdi in Performance (pp. 120-124).
 Oxford: Oxford University Press.